DETOX – Part III

 Defecation & Urination

 The liver serves as a major filter for all of the blood coming from the large and small intestines.
 This blood is exposed to the cells of the liver which possess enzymes to detoxify the contents of the blood.
-The process of detoxification results in the production of bile that is then secreted into the small intestines.
+The process of detoxification in the liver results in the production of bile that is then secreted into the small intestines.
 But prior to its excretion, the toxins in the bile have to be processed at the cellular level.

 Phase I and Phase II detoxification occurs at the level of the cells in the liver.